MI2DataLab/autoexplainer/README.md

 poetry update
 ```

-### Installing torch 12.1 with CUDA 11.6 support
+### Installing torch 12.1 with other CUDA version
+In order to use Pytorch with GPU, you must match `torch` CUDA version with CUDA driver on your machine.
-To uninstall current torch version and install torch 12.1 with CUDA 11.6 support, run:
+e.g. to install `torch 12.1` with CUDA 11.6 support, run:
 ```sh
 pip uninstall torch torchvision pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 --extra-index-url https://download.pytorch.org/whl/cu116